 the amount of the reserve that would have been so used is to be returned to the prize reserve fund and is not to be counted when calculating the jackpot prize pool for the next OZ Lotto draw.

+[Rule 83 amended in Gazette 4 Oct 2017 p.
+5128-9.]

 84. Combination of jackpot and prize reserve amount to form single division 1 prize pool

 If a jackpot is available for an OZ Lotto draw division 1 prize pool and an amount is to be distributed from the prize reserve fund for that OZ Lotto draw division 1 prize pool, then both amounts form a single OZ Lotto division 1 prize pool for the purposes of these rules.